dfinity/portal/docs/developer-docs/integrations/sns/managing/sns-asset-canister.md

 ### Overwriting permissions

-No matter the state of permissions, using upgrade arguments the permissions lists can be set to new values.
+Upgrade arguments can be used by the permissions lists to set new values, regardless of the current state of the permissions.

 The upgrade argument is of type `(AssetCanisterArgs)`, where the contained types are:

 ```
   type AssetCanisterArgs = variant {